pearsonca/scala-commsim/index.md

 then consider the spread of flu-like pathogens on that network.
 That work focuses on a theoretical epidemiological question - whether or not a unique network structure could explain a specific kind of epidemic dynamic.
-The relationship between the data and that network model, however, is ideal for exploring many of the issues present in attempting to analyze covert social groups with dark networks.
+The relationship between the data and the network model, however, is ideal for exploring many of the issues present in attempting to analyze covert social groups with dark network representations.
 >
 > The anonymized raw data is straightforward to understand.
 Users have log on and log off times at WiFi hotspots associated with the service.
 How the data